Updated: Mar 17

 — Again, is the equipment appropriate for the patient?
 (Safe Working Load/dimensions).

 As experienced providers of Bariatric Care, iON Ambulance are well versed in many situations and provide an adaptable service.
 On-going training of our staff members is not only for the purpose of keeping them up to date with guidelines and best practises but also to prepare them for any, and every eventuality.
+Our ambulances are also well fitted with integrated hoists, adjustable trolley and vehicle locking mechanisms.

 In order to consistently provide the highest level of care possible, iON Ambulance uses a variety of safe-guarding procedures and checklists (much like the procedures used by pilots on commercial flight navigation) to make sure every patient is transported safely and with dignity.